Quest-in/Questins-Block-3/README.md

 'Questin's Block 3 © 2025 by `Questin (1questin)

-Models/.Mu/.PNGs are licensed under All Rights Reserved (ARR) Configs are licensed under CC BY-NC-SA 4.0.
+Models/.Mu/.PNGs are licensed under All Rights Reserved (ARR) [To their respective Owners] Booster - Questin
+Raptor - Domino Playz
+Ship (Eventually) - Vista and Questin
+Configs are licensed under CC BY-NC-SA 4.0.
 To view a copy of this license, visit https://creativecommons.org/licenses/by-nc-sa/4.0/